-The Graduate Business Degree Preparatory Program is a series of online, noncredit courses that prepare professionals to enroll n the Master of Business Administration (MBA) and Master of Science in International Business Finance (MSIBF) degree programs at Thomas Edison State University and satisfies the prerequisites of the MBA and MSIBE.
+The Graduate Business Degree Preparatory Program is a series of online, noncredit courses that prepare professionals to enroll in the Master of Business Administration (MBA) degree program at Thomas Edison State University and satisfies the prerequisites of the MBA.

 The program presents foundational principles in the areas of financial accounting, finance, microeconomics and statistics.
 The program's adult-centered course design, peer-encouraged instructional strategies and live, facilitator-led topic review sessions provide a powerful learning platform.
 It is designed for professionals who have earned a non-business undergraduate degree or those who want a "refresher" course in business fundamentals.